Type and hit ENTER

 Train station: Ivybridge

 Walk, swim or ride the train.
-The Riviera Line won’t disappoint, whichever you choose.
-Where else can you enjoy sea views by train then jump out to take them in the slow way on foot.
+Whichever you choose, Devon’s coastal Riviera Line won’t disappoint.
+Where else can you enjoy sea views by train then jump out to take them in the slow way, on foot.
 Hop on board, this is a ride you won’t forget.
+Remember to wave at the train!

 Train stations: Teignmouth and Dawlish Warren